daftarproperti/listings-manager/README.md

 * Prepare test environment (see test-utils/)
 * Run `php artisan test`

-### Setting up a Telegram Bot
-Daftar Properti uses Telegram Bot to receive new listings.
-Here is a guide how to set up your own development bot:

-* Chat with `BotFather` and type `/newbot`.
-Full reference: https://core.telegram.org/bots/features#botfather
-* Follow the prompts, e.g. set the bot name and id.
-At the end, BotFather will give you a bot token.
-Keep this token safely and securely.
-* Use the bot token in your env var called `TELEGRAM_BOT_TOKEN`.
-The system uses this token to verify user authentication, send reply messages, etc.
-* You can use the helper script to further set up your bot: `php artisan app:setup-telegram-bot {base-url} {ui-url}`, with `base-url` being your publicly accessible address of the backend and `ui-url` is the front-end.
-* Your bot is ready to use for development.
-Chat with it by searching for its bot id and you should be able to forward listings to the bot.
-If your setup is correct, the webhook handler will handle incoming messages and reply.

 ### Running tests in a container

 To make it easy to run tests in an isolated environment, e.g. in a CI, a docker-compose is provided in test-env/.